 To identify users and protect against man-in-the-middle attacks, Ceph provides its

-cephx authentication system to authenticate users and daemons.
+cephx authentication system, which authenticates users and daemons.

 cephx protocol does not address data encryption for data transported over the network or data stored in OSDs.

 Cephx uses shared secret keys for authentication, meaning both the client and the monitor cluster have a copy of the client’s secret key.
-The authentication protocol is such that both parties are able to prove to each other they have a copy of the key without actually revealing it.
+The authentication protocol enables both parties to prove to each other that they have a copy of the key without actually revealing it.
 This provides mutual authentication, which means the cluster is sure the user possesses the secret key, and the user is sure that the cluster has a copy of the secret key.